slamora/brackets-wiki/User-Key-Bindings.md

 Currently, only key bindings for commands can be updated -- not editor bindings currently handled by the CodeMirror keymap.
 Key bindings cannot be modified for special commands: cut, copy, paste, undo, redo, or select all.

 ### Quick Start
 Use `Debug > Open User Key Map` to open the `keymap.json` in Brackets so it can be edited.
-If the file does not already exist, then it will be created.
+If the file does not already exist, then it will be automatically created.

 Edits to file are applied immediately on File Save.